-Our fee for the risk assessment and report thereon will be \$10,200, which is based on the fee quoted in our proposal dated May 5, 2015.
+Our fee for the risk assessment and report thereon will be \$10,000, which is less than the fee quoted in our proposal dated May 5, 2015.

 At the conclusion of the engagement, we will require a representation letter from management that, among other things, will confirm management's responsibility for the operations of the departments reviewed during this engagement in accordance with District policies and procedures.